Darkness Therapy Immersion Facilitation

 Program Delivery

 The program is offered weekly over the course of 12 weeks.
-Participants attend one weekly synchronous class that includes a lecture and engagement with the course materials.
-Participants also attend an additional weekly meeting for small group supervision supportive of personal experiential learning.
-This experiential component takes participants through the entire arc of intake, orientation and preparation culminating in their own darkness immersion experience and facilitation practice during practicum while under supervision.
+Participants attend one weekly live virtual class that includes a question and answer session.
+Participants also attend a weekly live virtual meeting for small group supervision supportive of personal experiential learning.
+This experiential component takes participants through the entire arc of intake, orientation and preparation culminating in their own supervised darkness immersion experience and facilitation practice.

 The current platform is Canvas